akash-Sa19/loginsignup-client-hd/README.md

 - `src/assets`: Contains the assets used in the application.
 - `src/main.tsx`: The entry point of the application.
 - `vite.config.ts`: The configuration file for Vite.
+- `src/lib`: Contains the library functions of the application.

 ### Technologies Used

 - Vite
 - TypeScript
 - Tailwind CSS
+- Axios